emp3r0r10/emp3r0r10.github.io/_posts/Tutorials/Android_Tutorial/2026-3-10-Android_Application_Components.md

 ## Intent Filters

-An **Intent Filter** is a declaration in the `AndroidManifest.xml` file that specifies the types of intents a component (e.g., activity, service, broadcast receiver) can handle.
+An Intent Filter is a declaration in the `AndroidManifest.xml` file that specifies the types of intents a component (e.g., activity, service, broadcast receiver) can handle.
 It allows a component to receive implicit intents.
+Components register Intent Filters in the manifest to indicate the actions they can handle.

 ### Intent Filter Attributes

 1. **Action:** Describes the operation to be performed (`android.intent.action.VIEW`).

+   **common action:**

+   - `ACTION_VIEW`: Use this action in intent with startActivity() when you have some information that activity can show to the user like showing an image in a gallery app or  an address to view in a map app
+   - `ACTION_SEND`: You should use this in intent with startActivity() when you have some data that the user can share through another app, such as an email app or social sharing app.
 2. **Data:** Specifies the type of data the component can handle (`http://`, `content://`).
 3. **Category:** Adds additional information about the component that can handle the intent (`android.intent.category.DEFAULT`).

+   **common categories:**

+   - `CATEGORY_BROWSABLE`: The target activity allows itself to be started by a web browser to display data referenced by a link.

 ### How Intent Filters Work

 1. Declare Intent Filters:

-   - Add `<intent-filter>` tags to the component in the manifest.
+   - Add `<intent-filter>` tags to the component in the manifest file.

 2. Match Intents: